-Hope Is Not An Option by Sam Schiro
+Hope Is Not an Option by Sam Schiro

 “My usual philosophy follows that Hope Is Not An Option.
 I was invited by my grandson to attend the 4th grade presentation for Veterans Day.
 I was not expecting much.
 I figured some folks would show up who had their child in the class.
 The kids would sing some songs, say some words and do the ‘Thank You’ thing.
-The important part was that I be there for my grandson.
+The important part was that I was there for my grandson.
 I was wrong.

-My daughter and I got to the school early.
+My daughter and I got to school early.
 My daughter picked out the seats and we positioned ourselves Front Row Center.
 The gym was setup with chairs covering the entire basketball court.
 There were over 65 reserved seats for veterans.
 The stage covered the entire back court wall and was lined with stepped bleachers.
 Flags were positioned on the left side of the court.
-An honor guard from Fort Benning led by a Lt Col was warming up in the wings replete with M4 rifles and Battle Dress Uniforms.
+An honor guard from Fort Benning, led by a Lt Col was warming up in the wings replete with M4 rifles and Battle Dress Uniforms.
 The school set up a welcoming refreshment center for the Vets.
-People trickled in and I thought there will be a lot of empty chairs.
+People trickled in and I thought there would be a lot of empty chairs.
 The Honor Guard kept practicing in the wings and people trickled in slowly–until about 5 minutes before program execution.
 Then folks appeared, the doorways were jammed, the Vet seats filled, people were standing along the walls and the gym was filled with what appeared to be the entire county population.
 We waited. the principal stepped to the microphone and welcomed the guests, explaining the show was running a little late because the class was still getting ready.
 The general consensus from the audience was–no problem.

 The 4th graders entered the gym from the back doors.
 Two columns split walking along the east and west walls making their way toward the the stage.
 They reached their objective and moved in formation to their appointed positions.
 The students wore either red, white, or blue t-shirts evenly distributed, so when they were in position they presented the national colors.
 They appeared ready.
 The show began.